 Maple syrup, butter and/or whipped cream for garnishing

-In a large mixing bowl combine flour, caster sugar, baking powder, cinnamon and salt and mix well to combine.
+In a large mixing bowl combine flour, caster sugar, baking powder, cinnamon, nutmeg (if using) and salt.
+Mix until combined.

-In a separate medium sized mixing bowl add the milk, egg, vanilla extract, coconut essence and melted butter.
+In a separate medium sized mixing bowl or measuring jug add the milk, eggs, vanilla extract and melted butter.
 Mix until well combined.

-In a mini food processor add 1/2 cup of the milk mixture, add the chopped banana and puree until smooth.
-Once smooth tip the entire banana mixture into the milk and mix/whisk well to combine.
+In a mini food processor pour 1/2 a cup of the milk mixture in and the chopped banana.
+Puree until smooth.
+Once smooth, add the banana mixture back into the remaining milk and mix/whisk to combine.

-Pour the milk mixture into the flour and again, mix well to combine thoroughly.
+Pour the milk mixture into the flour and again, mix until combined.
 Don't worry if the mixture is not super smooth as long as all the ingredients are well mixed.

-Carefully (off the flame) spray your non-stick 10cm/4" egg pan with a light coating of oil and over medium heat, add enough batter to cover the pan comfortably.
+Pour a little oil to carefully coat the pan and over medium heat, add enough batter to cover the pan comfortably.
 (I use one large serving spoon scoop per pancake, about a 1/4 cup).
 Once you are able to easily slide the pancake around the pan and it is no longer sticking to the base it is ready to be turned over.
 Turn and allow to cook, it will not take as long on the second side.

-Remove your cooked pancake and set aside on a plate, cover and repeat the previous step until all the batter is used.
+Remove the cooked pancake and set aside on a plate, cover and repeat the cooking process until all the batter is used.